mattmaynes2/aria/reports/final/3-Technical/2-Details/09-DataPersistence.md

 added complexity makes NoSQL unnecessary and undesirable in this situation.
 This leads to the last option, which is SQLite.

+SQL is a common solution for storing relational data, and has many different concrete implementations.
+SQL is generally an appropriate choice when dealing with complex queries.
+Two examples of such implementations are PostgreSQL and MySQL.
+A common feature of SQL implementations is that they are server based databases.
+This requires that a separate process is running to support a dedicated server for the database.
+All requests to the database require a connection to this database server.
+As mentioned above, the database is being run on a Raspberry Pi,meaning there are a limited amount of computational resources available.

 SQLite is a file-based database, which does not require a separate process to run a database server.
-SQLite instead allows the system to write to a file directly, while still maintaining the relational structure offered by SQL.
+It essentially acts as a library which can be used accross programming languages to access a SQLite file and perform SQL queries and operations.
 This is the ideal choice for our system, as it fulfills the need for relational data without overburdening the constraints set by our limited hardware.